Statements

 PEV Statement on the 52nd Pacific Islands Forum Leaders Meeting

-2 November 2023 52nd Pacific Islands Forum Leaders Meeting The Pacific Elders’ Voice (PEV) welcomes the hosting of 52nd Pacific Islands Forum Leaders Meeting (PIFLM52) from 06 – 10 November 2023 in Rarotonga under the theme of “Our Voices, Our Choices, Our Pacific Way: Promote, Partner, Prosper”.
-It is our firm belief that the Pacific […]
+The Pacific Elders’ Voice (PEV) welcomes the hosting of 52nd Pacific Islands Forum Leaders Meeting (PIFLM52) from 06 – 10 November 2023 in Rarotonga under the theme of “Our Voices, Our Choices, Our Pacific Way: Promote, Partner, Prosper”.

 The Pacific is not a nuclear waste dumping ground!